If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Bodily fluids such as urine, sweat or saliva do not contain enough of the virus to infect another person.
 You cannot get HIV from shaking hands, kissing or hugging, using other people’s cutlery or cups, sharing towels, toilet seats, or going to swimming pools.

-HIV can’t be tested until four weeks after exposure to the virus.
+HIV can’t be tested until at least four weeks after exposure to the virus, with more accurate results if the test is done six weeks after exposure to the virus.
 The test does not detect the virus itself but the antibodies that your body has developed to fight it.

 Testing for HIV involves taking a small sample of blood for analysis.
 The test is either sent away to a laboratory and results come back in a few days, or same-day tests can give an instant result.